sundeepkrv/Teacher-CV-Generator/README.md

 # cvgenerator
 A one-of-a-kind online resume builder for teaching professionals to build their online presence and professional reach out (developed in flask)

+## Demo

+You can go to https://cvgenerator.onrender.com for live working website.

 ## Screenshots

 ![Homepage](https://raw.githubusercontent.com/sundeepkrv/cvgenerator/main/screenshots/homepage.png)